census-instrumentation/opencensus-service/README.md

 ### Protocol Workflow

 1. Library will try to directly establish connections for Config and Export streams.
-2. As the first message in each stream, Library must sent its identifier.
+2. As the first message in each stream, Library must send its identifier.
 Each identifier should uniquely identify Library within the VM/container.
 If there is no identifier in the first message, Agent should drop the whole message and return an error to the client.
 In addition, the first message MAY contain additional data (such as `Span`s).
-As long as it has a valid identifier assoicated, Agent should handle the data properly, as if they are sent in a subsequent message.
+As long as it has a valid identifier assoicated, Agent should handle the data properly, as if they were sent in a subsequent message.
 Identifier is no longer needed once the streams are established.
 3. If streams were disconnected and retries failed, the Library identifier would be considered expired on Agent side.
 Library needs to start a new connection with a unique identifier